kat-chu/NYC-CitiBike-Tableau-Analysis/README.md

 ![Dashboard 1](Images/dashboard_1_rider_behavior.png)

 When you separate the 1.6 million rides by rider type, two completely different usage profiles emerge.
-Annual members and casual riders are not using the same program in the same way — they are effectively two different user groups with different needs, different schedules, and different motivations.
+Annual members and casual riders are not using the same program in the same way.
+They are effectively two different user groups with different needs, different schedules, and different motivations.

 ### Key Findings

-- Members show two sharp daily peaks — a morning surge around 8am and an evening surge around 5-6pm, a textbook commuter pattern
+- Members show two sharp daily peaks, a morning surge around 8am and an evening surge around 5-6pm, a textbook commuter pattern
 - Casual riders show a single broad afternoon peak between 3-5pm with no morning spike, consistent with leisure and tourist activity
 - Casual riders take trips averaging 22 minutes, nearly twice the 11-minute average for members, suggesting exploratory rather than point-to-point travel
 - Weekend ridership shows a higher proportion of casual riders relative to weekdays, further confirming the leisure use pattern